 4. Ozeri Nouveaux II Electric Wine Opener

-This is another exceptional electric wine opener which fits all bottle sizes and cork types.
+This is another exceptional electric wine opener that fits all bottle sizes and cork types.
 In order to use it, you will only need to press a button and witness the whole process through the transparent opener.
 You will also get a wine pourer and stopper for an enjoyable wine drinking experience, as well as a foil cutter.

 The Ozeri Nouveaux II electric wine opener has a long battery life and it’s very easy to handle.
 Nevertheless, many people find the necessity for optimum maintenance very bothersome.